Chronic Pain as a Conditioned Response

 Amnesia as analgesia: can you forget chronic pain?

-Back in 2007, Choi et al. reported two cases of amnesia (different causes) preceding relief from severe chronic pain and the end of any need for opioid management.7 The profound implication is that amnesia relieved the pain. 😮
+Back in 2007, Choi et al. reported two cases of amnesia (with different causes) preceding relief from severe chronic pain and the end of any need for opioid management.25 The profound implication is that amnesia relieved the pain. 😮

-Unfortunately, these stories may not be what they seem, and it’s hard to take them too seriously.8
+Unfortunately, these stories may not be what they seem, and it’s hard to take them too seriously.26 But what if amnesia actually did give those people relief?
+It may be safe to assume, but it is the most obvious explanation.

 It would suggest that chronic pain is forgettable, and therefore that it was a function of the mind to begin with — not necessarily a “conditioned behaviour,” but something that was learned in some sense, constructed by our brains and therefore dependent on them.